FoE-Info/FoE-Info-Docs/README.md

 # Essential Info for Forge of Empires addicts

-## a chrome/brave extension that monitors game activity
+## a browser extension that monitors game activity

+Works with Chrome or Brave
+ - auto install from the [web store](https://chrome.google.com/webstore/detail/forge-of-empires-game-inf/clifeblhbipgjjlngahknaagkkikfhmo)
+ - See [here](https://github.com/FoE-Info/FoE-Info.github.io/wiki/How-to-start-using-FoE-Info) for instructions on using FoE-Info
+ - We use and recommend [Brave](https://brave.com/foe988) for fast GvG action

 Are you a FoE addict ?
 - needs stats for your city ?